 On the other side, it was strongly “advised“ that we put aside our differences (we had many different ethnic groups in Yugoslavia, and a couple of main religions) in order to build one “ethnicity“ – Yugoslavian.
-As the result of that all different religions kinda know each other very well, and people from different religions celebrated more or less or know all religions.
+As a result of that, all different religions kinda know each other very well, and people from different religions celebrated more or less or know all religions.

-Christmas for most of the folks was very much connected to the New year holiday (again something that is connected to the official socialistic system) and it was just like everywhere in the world I guess, holiday of presents and gathering of family.
-For example, going on midnight mass was matter of being together with family and friends, and meeting each other-not so much matter of religion not too many “real“ religious people).
+Christmas for most of the folks was very much connected to the New year holiday (again something that is connected to the official socialistic system) and it was just like everywhere in the world I guess, a holiday of presents and gathering of family.
+For example, going on midnight mass was a matter of being together with family and friends, and meeting each other-not so much matter of religion because there were not too many “real“ religious people).

-I was a teenager more or less, but my memories of that holiday prior the war are: peace, good food, family gathering and presents, and of course Santa.
-It was huge and “mandatory“ thing that kids gonna get big presents then.
+I was a teenager more or less, but my memories of that holiday prior to the war are peace, good food, family gathering and presents, and of course Santa.
+It was a huge and “mandatory“ thing that kids gonna get big presents then.

 I’m sure that then, everything was very different.
 What were some of the changes?
 How did you celebrate?